hyperledger-labs/splice/cluster/README.md

 All cluster management commands are defined as subcommands of the `cncluster` script, and are written in terms of Pulumi charts.

+## Node Pools

+Each cluster consists of three node pools:

+* `gke-pool` for GKE pods
+* `cn-infra-pool` for infrastructure for CN deployments, e.g. observability, istio and cert-manager
+* `cn-apps-pool` for the CN deployment pods

+The pools have `node-labels` and `taints` accordingly, and pods have `affinity` and `tolerances` that match them.
+If a pod fails to be scheduled, inspect its affinity and tolerances configuration and make sure they match the node pool on which it should run.
+For now, every cluster also has a `default-pool` which should be a fallback default if no other pool can be used for a certain pod, but this pool will be deprecated soon [TODO (#13026): update this once we delete default-pools], so please refrain from using it.

 ## Cluster Deployments